mui/material-ui/docs/pages/blog/2022-developer-survey-results.md

 ### Who are you building the app for?

-Very similar to the previous survey, a significant proportion of the community (65%) is developing products for the companies they work at, but we’ve seen a significant rise in work for clients, from 12% previously to over 45% in 2022.
+Very similar to the previous survey, a significant proportion of the community (65%) is developing products for the companies they work at, but we've seen a significant rise in work for clients, from 12% previously to over 45% in 2022.

 <img src="/static/blog/2022-developer-survey-results/4.png" style="width: 630px; margin-top: 16px; margin-bottom: 8px;" alt="" />
 <p class="blog-description">1896 respondents.</p>